Lawrence County, Arkansas

 Lawrence County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 16,216.
 The county seat is Walnut Ridge.
 Lawrence County is Arkansas's second county, formed on January 15, 1815, and named for Captain James Lawrence who fought in the War of 1812.
 It is an alcohol prohibition or dry county.

 History

+There were French-speaking people living in what is now Lawrence County, Arkansas in the late eighteenth and early nineteenth centuries.
+Part of Lawrence County, Arkansas, along the Black River, was formerly known as "Fourche De Maux," probably after the name of an early French trader and trapper, however the French provenance is uncertain.